Last updated: 4 Jul 2013 Update History

 Analyst: Paul Budde

-This report provides information about the broadcasting market into 2012 with an overview of some of the important changes over the last couple of years.
-These changes include the rollout of digital TV that will then release the digital dividend spectrum as the analogue frequencies can be auctioned and reused.
+This report provides information about the broadcasting market into 2013 with an overview of some of the important changes over the last couple of years.
+These changes include the finalisation of the rollout of digital TV that is set to occur by end-2013.
+The cessation of analogue TV transmission will then release spectrum that can be auctioned and reused as the ‘digital dividend’.

-In this report we provide an update and analysis of the broadcasting market as well as background information, and also provide analysis and some statistics and in tabular and easy-to-read chart formats.
+In this report we provide an update and analysis of the broadcasting market as well as background information, and also provide analysis and some statistics and in tabular and text formats.

-Smart TVs, broadcasting, Free-to-Air, digital radio, spectrum, VAST satellite, subscription TV, digital dividend, closed captioning, Connected TVs, NBN.
+Smart TVs, broadcasting, Free-to-Air, digital radio, spectrum, VAST satellite, subscription TV, digital dividend, Big TV, media reforms, NBN multicasting, streaming TV.